Court Extends Order Restraining PDP from Suspending, Expelling Wike to March 6

 Alex Enumah in Abuja

-Justice J. K. Omotosho of a Federal High Court, Abuja, on Tuesday, extended his order restraining the Peoples Democratic Party (PDP) from suspending or expelling the Rivers State Governor, Nyesom Wike, from the party, pending the hearing and determination of the suit brought by Wike against the PDP.
+Justice J. K. Omotosho of a Federal High Court, Abuja, yesterday, extended his order restraining the Peoples Democratic Party (PDP) from suspending or expelling the Rivers State Governor, Nyesom Wike from the party pending the hearing and determination of the suit brought by Wike against the PDP.

-The judge subsequently fixed February 14 for hearing in the main suit.
+The judge had subsequently fixed February 14 for hearing in the main suit.

-When the matter came up on Tuesday, Wike’s lawyer, Dr Joshua Musa (SAN), informed the court that parties have reached an agreement for hearing in the matter on a short date convenient for the court.
+When the matter came up yesterday, Wike’s lawyer, Dr. Joshua Musa, informed the court that parties have reached an agreement for hearing in the matter on a short date convenient for the court.

 The request was sequel to a Notice of Preliminary Objection filed by the PDP.

-The judge hinted that the court will take the preliminary objection, interlocutory application, as well as the originating summons on the next adjourned date.
+The judge hinted that the court would take the preliminary objection, interlocutory application as well as originating summons on the next adjourned date.

 Justice Omotosho had on February 2, ordered parties in the suit not to do anything that may likely affect the outcome of the suit currently before the court.

-A certified true copy (CTC) of the court’s order sighted by THISDAY listed the PDP, National Working Committee (NWC), National Executive Committee (NEC), National Chairman, Dr Iyorchia Ayu; National Secretary, Senator Samuel Anyanwu and the Independent National Electoral Commission (INEC) as first to sixth respondents respectively.
+A Certified True Copy (CTC) of the court’s order seen by THISDAY, had listed the PDP, National Working Committee (NWC), National Executive Committee (NEC), National Chairman, Dr. Iyorchia Ayu, National Secretary, Senator Samuel Anyanwu and the Independent National Electoral Commission (INEC) as 1st to 6th respondents respectively.

 Justice Omotosho further ordered that any of such action so taken shall be a nullity.